 How to recover deleted photos on Mac

 When you delete a photo in the Photos app, it doesn’t get rid of it straight away.
-Instead, it outs in an album called Recently Deleted and keeps it there for 30 days.
+Instead, the photo is sent to an album called Recently Deleted and stays there for 30 days.
 Then, it’s removed permanently.
-So, if the photo you want to recover was deleted less than 30 days ago, all you have to do is go to Recently Deleted, under Library in Photos’ sidebar, click on the photo you’re looking for, and press Recover.
+So, if the photo you want to recover was deleted less than 30 days ago, all you have to do is go to Recently Deleted, under Library in Photos’ sidebar, click the photo you’re looking for, and press Recover.
 It will then be moved back to your main Library.

 How to recover music files in Music app

-If you said yes, and the file is still in the Bin, do the following:
+If you said yes, and the file is still in the Bin/Trash, do the following:

-1. Launch Music and choose Preferences from the Music menu.
+1. Open Music and choose Settings from the Music menu.

 2. Click the Files tab.

-3. Makes sure there’s a checkmark in the box labeled “Copy files to Music Media folder when adding to library.”
+3. Make sure there’s a checkmark in the box labeled “Copy files to Music Media folder when adding to library.”

-5. Drag the file from the Bin onto the Desktop.
+5. Drag the file from the Bin/Trash onto the Desktop.

 6. Drag it onto the Music icon in the Dock.

-7. When it’s imported, drag the file from the Desktop back to the Bin (a copy will have been added to your iTunes folder).
+7. When it’s imported, drag the file from the Desktop back to the Bin/Trash (a copy will have been added to your iTunes folder).

-If you’ve emptied the Bin since you deleted the file from Bin, you can use Time Machine to find it in the earlier version of your iTunes Media folder and recover it from there.
+If you’ve emptied the Trash since you deleted the file from there, you can use Time Machine to find it in the earlier version of your iTunes Media folder and recover it from there.

 File recovery on Mac: How to restore older versions of a document